-This coach training, limited to no more than 8 trainees per session, is designed for people who are already skilled coaches or therapists who want to add the power and beauty of equine coaching to their skill set.
+This coach training, limited to no more than 10 trainees, is designed for people who are already skilled coaches or therapists who want to add the power and beauty of equine coaching to their skill set.
 It’s a fast, intense, and highly effective training program that includes didactic instruction, individual and group supervision, and immersion in experiential learning on-site at the beautiful Blue Star Ranch.

 Unlike other equine training programs, RingLeader Equine Coach Training will enable you to quickly develop competence as a coach directing clients in the arena with the assistance of horse handler.
 Though you will develop handling skills, you will never work alone with a horse; you will always be accompanied by a staff person who is trained to assist you.

 - 6 preparatory classes via video conference

 - 7-Day Intensive Training On-Site with programming from 8:30 am until 6 pm daily

 - Comfortable lodging for the duration of the on-site, plus 2 meals and hearty snacks and beverages daily

 - A celebration dinner on the last evening, Saturday, September 29th

 - 2 Follow-up classes following the on-site via video conference